 Day 36 Buenos Aires

 Explore the "Paris of the Americas," from the hidden patios of trendy Palermo to bohemian vibes in San Telmo this city has something for everyone.
-At night, opt to watch tango in a local tanguerÍa and head out to experience the incredible nightlife.
+Pre book a bike tour for a local’s view of the city, or opt to pre book a tango experience in a local tanguerÍa and head out to experience the incredible nightlife.

 Day 37 Buenos Aires/Colonia